foundersandcoders/coursebook/src/workshops/git-intro/index.md

 From here, you can continue to stage, commit and push your changes.

 You should commit once you have completed a change or feature, not after writing certain amount of code, and don't wait until a project is complete.
 Getting into the habit of making small commits often will give you a good level of practice with Git.
 Regularly pushing your changes will ensure your codebase is backed up and version-controlled.
 Additonally, you'll have GitHub activity on your profile (green squares).

+## Deploying your website

+Each of your projects, should be live on the web.
+GitHub offers a free, and easy way to get your site deployed online.
+Have a read through their [documentation on getting started](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site).
+Please note, GitHub mention using Jekyll to create default themes for projects, we ask that you do not use any custom themes, and configure all your styling using CSS.